rasleen298/License_Plate_recognition/README.md

 # License_Plate_recognition

-Detection of license plates in images using OpenCV, and predicting the text using Tesseract.
+Detection of license plates in images using OpenCV, and predicting the text using Tesseract, Python's wrapper of Google's  OCR Library-pytesseract.

 # Installation